leongrdic/php-dataplater/readme.md

 Dataplater uses the [SMPLang](https://github.com/leongrdic/php-smplang) expression language.
 Refer to the SMPLang readme for more information about the syntax and supported operators.

-Vars from Dataplater are accessible as variables in the SMPL expression.
+Vars from Dataplater are accessible as vars in the SMPL expression.

 Dataplater also provides a global object `php` which is basically a proxy to all php functions.
 Use it to access any PHP function from within your expressions: